How to Sharpen an Axe Properly

 Sharpening an Axe with a File

 The file does the initial rough work of shaping the edge and the profile of the axe blade.
 I like to use any file that is between 8” and 12” (or 200 and 300 mm) long.
 The best choice is a bastard mill file, as these are made for sharpening blades.
+The file I use, for example, is a Bahco 8-inch bastard mill file, which has a handle that is easy to grip and is made in Portugal, in Europe, and so is of a much better quality than the cheap files made in Mexico or China.
 Shorter files won’t have their “teeth” set in the same density, and you won’t get as good an effect.
 You can go with shorter files for hatchets, though.

 Unless your axe’s shape is quite deformed, you’ll want to keep the edge of the axe as it is.
 Most axes have a convex shape of 20º to 30º.
 Follow the curve of the blade, applying even pressure with each stroke of the file.
 You can hold your file in the classic way, with one hand.
 You can also sharpen by gripping the file handle in your non-dominant hand and the tip of the file in your dominant one, and pulling towards yourself in a sweeping motion.
 That’s called the draw method of filing.